Eldred Township, Monroe County, Pennsylvania: Transportation

 As of 2020, there were 55.25 mi of public roads in Eldred Township, of which 20.81 mi were maintained by the Pennsylvania Department of Transportation (PennDOT) and 34.44 mi were maintained by the township.

 No numbered highways pass through Eldred Township.
-The township's main thoroughfares include Chestnut Ridge Drive, Fiddletown Road, Kunkletown Road, Molasses Valley Road, Silver Spring Boulevard, Smith Gap Road and Weir Valley Road.
+The township's main thoroughfares include Chestnut Ridge Drive, Fiddletown Road, Kunkletown Road, Molasses Valley Road, Silver Spring Boulevard, Upper Smith Gap Road, Lower Smith Gap Road and Weir Mountain Road.

 Ecology

 According to the A. W. Kuchler U.S. potential natural vegetation types, Eldred Township would have a dominant vegetation type of Appalachian Oak (104) with a dominant vegetation form of Eastern Hardwood Forest (25).
 The peak spring bloom typically occurs in late-April and peak fall color usually occurs in mid-October.
 The plant hardiness zone is 6a with an average annual extreme minimum air temperature of -5.6 °F.